Dynatrace/AWSMonitoringTutorials/README.md

 * [What Is AWS Beanstalk](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html)

+# Lab 4 Monitor LAMP Stack configured through CloudFormation
+This lab will teach us how to use a pre-configured CloudFormation stack to configure a classical LAMP stack.
+We will inject the Dynatrace OneAgent into the User Data portion of the EC2 instance launch by changing the CloudFormation template.
+This will allow us to create multipl stacks of the same LAMP stack including Dynatrace OneAgent monitoring

+Useful Links:

-# Lab 4 AWS Lambda Zombie Workshop
+# Lab 5 AWS Lambda Zombie Workshop
 This lab from Amazon promotes Servless technology.
 It is often used on AWS Servless Meetups and Hackathons.
 Please follow the instructions on the [AWS Lambda Zombie Workshop GitHub Repo](https://github.com/awslabs/aws-lambda-zombie-workshop).
 For the Dynatrace lab we do not need to go through the full excercise.
 Just the initial deployment of the app and inintial configuration steps are sufficient to get the app up& running.